Broken Nose Surgery

 How Can A Broken Nose Be Treated?

 While some broken noses can be resolved with a basic alignment procedure, in most cases surgery is needed to restore full functionality and appearance to the nose.
-Depending on the severity of the break, one or more procedures may be required.
+Depending on the severity of the break, Dr. Miller may choose one or more procedures.